MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/restrictstatement.md

 ---
 # Restrict statement

-The restrict statement limits the set of table/view entities visiblt to query statements that follow it.
+The restrict statement limits the set of table/view entities which are visible to query statements that follow it.
 For example, in a database that includes two tables (`A`, `B`), the application can prevent the rest of the query from accessing `B` and only "see" a limited form of the table `A` by using a view.